Ishimweric/thinkboard/README.md

 - **Rate Limiting**: Protects the API from excessive requests using Upstash Redis, ensuring fair usage and preventing abuse.
 - **Responsive Design**: Optimized for seamless viewing and interaction across all devices (mobile, tablet, desktop).
 - **Live Deployment**: Easily deployable to cloud platforms like Render. **You can visit the live application here: [https://thinkboard-frpj.onrender.com](https://thinkboard-frpj.onrender.com)**
+  * _**Note for Visitors:** As this service is hosted on Render's free tier, it may spin down due to inactivity.
+If you encounter a "502 Bad Gateway" error on your first visit, please **wait a few seconds and refresh the page**.
+The service will be waking up and should load successfully on the next attempt._
 - **CRUD Operations**: Full support for Create, Read (with future Update/Delete).

 ---